AndyObtiva/abstract_feature_branch/README.md

 abstract_feature_branch is a Rails gem that enables developers to easily branch by abstraction as per this pattern: http://paulhammant.com/blog/branch_by_abstraction.html

+It is a productivity and fault tolerance enhancing team practice that has been utilized by professional software development teams at large corporations, such as Sears and Groupon.

 It gives ability to wrap blocks of code with an abstract feature branch name, and then specify which features to be switched on or off in a configuration file.